brianwilsongh/wilsontheory.github.io/_posts/2018-08-28-multithreading-controlled-chaos.markdown

 213
 352
 ```
 Not only are the numbers out of order, but some runs of the program do not even return five digits as an output.
-In those cases, it's clear that calls to mutableThing.append(seedNumber) are failing.
-The exact reason goes beyond of the scope of this post, but we can at least determine here that StringBuilder doesn't have a mechanism to operate properly when one instance of it is being used between multiple threads.
-In threading terminology, it's "not thread-safe".
+In those cases, it's clear that calls to mutableThing.append(seedNumber) are failing as was mentioned earlier.
+From this we can empirically demonstrate that StringBuilder doesn't have a mechanism to handle concurrent modification in multiple threads.
+In threading terminology, we'd say that StringBuilder is *not* "thread-safe".

-Note that without the computational "noise" added in the .run() method of ObjectAlterationThread the results can still be incomplete and/or out of order, albeit less common in my test runs.
+And note that without the computational "noise" added in the .run() method of ObjectAlterationThread the results can still be incomplete and/or out of order, albeit less common in my test runs.
+And while there is an official thread-safe version of StringBuilder in Java named *StringBuffer*, we'll see by the end of the post that even thread-safe classes will not save us from issues.

 #### Static Methods in Multiple Threads